‘I think I see a wee willy.’ said the midwife. ‘Congratulations! You are having a boy.’

 I half listened, part of me frozen, the other part whirring in overdrive.
 Something in me that had sat with bated breath since that fateful Clearblue test was stirring with unease.
 It wasn’t sadness or grief but it wasn’t gratefulness either.
 The anomaly scan had revealed a healthy baby.
 I wanted to feel grateful, elated, blessed.
 But here I was, stunned into silence.
 It wasn’t a logical train of thought or emotion.
 And it made me feel ashamed.
 Was I truly the gender neutral person I proudly proclaimed to be?
 Why, instead of being overjoyed, was I…terrified?

 As the days passed and the news sunk in, I started thinking of all the reasons why I would love to raise a son.
 For starters, he was my prayers answered.
 For as long as I can remember, I have wanted a little baby boy frolicking around me, crawling over my feet, throwing toys around the house and chanting Mumayyyyyyyyy at my face.
-I wanted a strong armed son who would twirl his Mama to cheesy songs and protect her from the ruthless world.
+I wanted a strong armed son who would twirl his Mama to cheesy songs and fiercely protect her.
 I would get to use my life experiences as a woman to raise a feminist who would love other women for their passions, fight for their rights and support their causes (whilst singing Girls Like You and giving all the Adam Levines a serious run for their monies because, active mama imagination).

 Gender disappointment, often hush hush, is a very common thing.
 I don’t think my emotion can be described as disappointment as such – I got what I wanted – but, whatever the reason, it took some time for me to fully embrace the gender of my baby.
-For many, gender reveals can be doubly hard because the shame that follows for crying over a perfectly happy baby can feel heavy on your soul.
+For many, gender reveals can feel hard because the shame that follows for crying over a perfectly healthy baby can feel heavy on your soul.
 Good news is, gender disappointment – and in my case, fear – never lasts.
 I know women who have bawled their eyes out upon being denied the wee girl of their dreams.
 The same women have then gone onto love their baby boys obsessively

 My husband and I often laugh over how insignificant the gender reveal seems in retrospect.
 He had really wanted a girl and I know he still hopes for one.
 That has never stopped him from loving Aryan with every fibre of his being.
 It’s a boy, and we are both endlessly glad for it.